Queen's County Ossory

 Ossory, a division of Queen's County, was a constituency in Ireland, returning one Member of Parliament to the United Kingdom House of Commons from 1885 to 1918.

+Boundaries

 Prior to the 1885 general election and after the dissolution of Parliament in 1918 the area was part of the Queen's County constituency.
-After the establishment of the Irish Free State in 1922, it was not represented in the UK Parliament, as Laois was no longer part of the United Kingdom.

-Boundaries

-This constituency comprised the western part of Queen's County now known as County Laois.
+This constituency comprised the western part of Queen's County (renamed as County Laois in 1920).

-The Redistribution of Seats Act 1885 defined the division as including the Baronies of Clandonagh, Clarmallagh, Maryborough West, Tinnahinch, and Upper Woods, and that part of the Barony of Portnahinch contained within the parish of Ardea.
+The Redistribution of Seats Act 1885 defined the division as including the baronies of Clandonagh, Clarmallagh, Maryborough West, Tinnahinch, and Upper Woods, and that part of the barony of Portnahinch contained within the parish of Ardea.